Alexander, Crown Prince of Yugoslavia: Personal life

+On 6 February 2024, following the news about King Charles' health, Alexander himself revealed that he had been treated for early stage prostate cancer in December 2023.

 Return to Yugoslavia

 Alexander first came to Yugoslavia in 1991.
 He actively worked with the opposition to Slobodan Milošević and moved to Yugoslavia after Milošević had been deposed in 2000.

 On 27 February 2001, the parliament of the Federal Republic of Yugoslavia (FRY) passed legislation conferring citizenship on members of the Karađorđević family.
 The legislation may also have effectively annulled a decree stripping the family of its citizenship of the Socialist Federal Republic of Yugoslavia (SFRY) in 1947.

 The annulment was the topic of some debate.
 Notably, the FRY was not the successor of the SFRY; rather the FRY was a new state (and was admitted to the United Nations as a new state on that basis).
 Therefore, the jurisdiction of a new state to annul an action of a different former state was questioned.
 In effect, the Karađorđević family had FRY citizenship conferred upon them, not "restored" as such.

 The FRY legislation also addresses restoration of property to the Karađorđević family.
 In March 2001, the property seized from his family, including royal palaces, was returned for residential purposes with property ownership to be decided by parliament at some later date.

 He has lived since 17 July 2001 in the Royal Palace (Kraljevski Dvor) in Dedinje, an exclusive area of Belgrade.
 The Palace, which was completed in 1929, is one of two royal residences in the Royal Compound; the other is the White Palace, which was completed in 1936.